wannahappyaroundme/Garden_of_Eden_V3_Page/PROJECT_EDEN_V3_MASTER_SPEC.md

 **Total: ~11,700 lines of comprehensive documentation**

-All information needed to understand, build, use, and extend Eden Project is now contained in this single master specification document.
+All information needed to understand, build, use, and extend Eden is now contained in this single master specification document.

 Ready to build the future of personal AI assistants.